ojacques/fuel-docs/pages/installation-fuel-web/install.rst

 .. note::
     These scripts are not supported on Windows, but you can still test on VirtualBox by creating the VMs yourself.
-See "Manual Mode" for more information.
+See :ref:Manual Mode" for more information.

 The requirements for running FuelWeb on VirtualBox are: